givelotus/website/README.md

-# GiveLotus.org Website
+# Lotus Website

-The official website of the Lotus Token
+The source code of the [givelotus.org](https://givelotus.org) website

 ## Quickstart